 Mainstream technology is beginning to create patient-doctor relationships that are unprecedented.
 CNBC reports that Apple is moving deeper into healthcare with a service that lets users easily view their medical records.

 Ultimately, “we’re hoping to enable richer conversations between doctor and patient,” said Sumbul Desai, Apple’s digital health lead who’s also a physician and medical researcher and formerly worked at Stanford.

 In a modern “consumer-focused” healthcare environment, it also underscores the importance of keeping your revenue cycle engine and data absolutely up-to-date, as consumer-level data is getting more and more sophisticated.

 There is so much improvement potential in today’s environment!
-Listen to this litany of errors in my recent experiences dealing with electronic records, payments and labs…
+Listen to this litany of errors in my recent experiences dealing with electronic records, payments, and labs…

-- Physician group of large hospital system accepts me as new patient.
+- Physician group of large hospital system accepts me as a new patient.
 Month ahead before appt., a request goes out to get my old records…unsuccessful.

 - New patient paperwork highly redundant, as I’m filling in forms for 15 minutes about myself.
 Then when I get into doctor, I have more forms to fill and they ask me many of the same questions.